ScoredOne/NanoJson/README.md

 NetStandard 2.1

 Small and simple Json Parser to minimise memory allocation of Json.
+(Formerly NanoJson.NJson ext)

 Theory:
 - String goes in
 - Get Memory of String
-- Translate memory area into key and value information not creating new regions or allocations unneccessarily such as additional string allocations (Arrays cannot be avoided (so far))
+- Translate memory area into key and value information not creating new regions or allocations unneccessarily such as additional string allocations.

 // * Summary *